 How the game was won: Florida coach Will Muschamp used a timeout with 13 seconds remaining to force Louisiana-Lafayette to punt instead of allowing the clock to run out and go to overtime.

 QB controversy?
-UF starting QB Jeff Driskel was hurt when he was tackled for no gain on a run over right tackle.
+Florida starting QB Jeff Driskel was hurt when he was tackled for no gain on a run over right tackle.
 He limped off the field and spent time on the sideline getting his bare foot taped.
-He got his shoe taped, as well, was then taken to the locker room.
-Driskel had completed 13 of 16 passes for 98 yards and a touchdown and had rushed for 76 yards on 12 carries at the time of his injury.
+He got his shoe taped as well and was then taken to the locker room.
+Driskel had completed 13 of 16 passes for 98 yards and a touchdown and also rushed for 76 yards on 12 carries at the time of his injury.

 Unsung hero: ULL defensive coordinator Greg Stewart.
 UF’s offense isn’t spectacular by any means, but the Gators should have been able to have success against a team giving up 433.2 yards per game.
 But Stewart’s defense played its best game of the season, especially up front.
 The defensive line clogged the middle all day long and kept Florida’s running game contained.
 That should have been good enough for the Ragin’ Cajuns to get their first victory in five tries against the Gators.

-Second guessing: ULL kicked a 49-yard field goal with 4:02 remaining in the first quarter to tie the score at 3-3.
+Second guessing: ULL kicked a 49-yard field goal with 4:02 remaining in the first quarter to tie the game at 3-3.
 Why not take a chance and go for the first down on fourth-and-5?
 UF’s offense was sputtering and having a hard time moving the ball, and scoring touchdowns against UF’s defense is not easy.
-It would have been an aggressive call but worth the gamble.
+It would have been an aggressive call, but worth the gamble.